supriyab78/stackbit-theme-universal/content/features/feature1.md

 ---
 title: Build With Unibit
 template: feature
-description: Unibit is a static site generator that using the Nunjucks templating system.
+description: Unibit is a static site generator that uses the Nunjucks templating system.
 image_thumbnail: images/1.jpg
+button_link: unibit
+button_text: "Unibit Documentation"
 ---

-Unibit is a superset of existing static site generators.
-Any site built using Unibit can be imported into Stackbit and seamlessly converted into other static site generators and headless CMS.

-<a href="https://docs.stackbit.com/unibit" class="button inverse">Unibit Docs</a>
+Unibit is a static site generator that uses the Nunjucks templating system.